Napa County vacation rentals

 The best time to stay in a vacation rental in Napa County

 The most popular time to visit is late spring to early fall.
 Every March there’s a festival where live music is enhanced with food tastings and demonstrations led by celebrity chefs.
 Throughout the summer, there are summer concert series in Napa, Calistoga, and St. Helena throughout the summer.
 Fall harvest is full of activity, as the beauty of rolling hills alight with turning grape leaves in yellow, crimson, and red.

 Winter can be more solemn, but is also a great time to spend long evenings drinking a lovely glass of Napa cabernet alongside a cozy fireplace at your Napa Valley villa.
 There are also some wonderful events this time of year, such as the nine-day lighted art festival and the Truffle Festival which is a four-day celebration of the rare black truffle, with classes, tastings, and wine pairings.

-What are the top things to do in Napa County?
+Top things to do in Napa County

 Constructed in 1852 as the first permanent road linking the 30 miles between the towns of Calistoga and Napa, this scenic two-lane country road, lined by world-class vineyards, is quintessential Napa Valley.
 Running parallel to State Highway 29, the Silverado Trail is quieter and more relaxing than the better-known Highway 29.
 You can visit all sorts of wineries off the Silverado Trail, each with its own style and personality, and taste everything from big-bodied cabernet sauvignon to late-harvest riesling.